Meredith Grey: Casting and creation

-Pompeo was cast as the program's titular character, described by Mary McNamara of the Los Angeles Times as "a prickly, independent sort whose ambition, and ambivalence, is fueled by the fact that her mother was a gifted surgeon and now suffers from Alzheimer's."
-Grey also serves as the show's narrator, and as such was likened in early reviews to Carrie Bradshaw (Sarah Jessica Parker), the narrator and protagonist of Sex and the City.
-After her initial contract with Grey's Anatomy expired, Pompeo negotiated a new one, in which she would be paid US$200,000 per episode, making her and Dempsey the highest-paid cast members on the show.
-In 2012, Forbes recognized Pompeo as the eighth highest-paid actress on television, with a salary of US$275,000 per episode for her role on Grey's Anatomy.
+Pompeo was cast as the titular character, with Mary McNamara of the Los Angeles Times describing Meredith as "a prickly, independent sort whose ambition, and ambivalence, is fueled by the fact that her mother was a gifted surgeon and now suffers from Alzheimer's".
+Meredith also serves as the show's narrator, drawing comparisons to Carrie Bradshaw (Sarah Jessica Parker), the narrator and protagonist of Sex and the City.

+When Pompeo's initial contract expired, she successfully negotiated a new one, securing a salary of $200,000 per episode, making her and Patrick Dempsey the highest-paid cast members at the time.
+In 2012, Forbes recognized Pompeo as the eighth highest-paid actress on television, earning $275,000 per episode for her role.

-Pompeo's second contract with Grey's Anatomy expired after the eighth season, and speculation arose that she would be leaving subsequently.
-In September 2011, Pompeo reported that she is open to the idea of extending her contract if invited.
-She told TV Guide: "I would never turn up my nose at [Grey's Anatomy].
+Pompeo's second contract expired after Season 8, sparking rumors that she might leave the series.
+However, in September 2011, she stated that she was open to the idea of extending her contract if invited.
+She told TV Guide, "I would never turn up my nose at Grey's Anatomy.
 As long as the stories are honest and truthful, and Patrick [Dempsey] and I feel there is material for us to be passionate about, it still beats a 9-to-5 job any day.
 If I hear from the fans that they want us to keep going, then I would continue because we owe them everything."
-E!
-Online reported in May 2012, that Pompeo, as well as all original cast members, have signed on for two more years.
-With the Huffington Post announcement of season nine having officially been renewed, the contract is set into place for Pompeo to return.
+In May 2012, E!
+Online reported that Pompeo, along with all original cast members, had signed on for two more years.
+HuffPost confirmed that season nine was officially renewed, securing Pompeo's return.

-Pompeo's contract expired again at the end of the twelfth season.
-She signed a new contract to keep her in the starring role on the series for the thirteenth season.
-According to a report in Deadline Hollywood, Pompeo was earning $300,000 per episode under the new deal.
+Pompeo's contract expired again after Season 12, but she signed another extension to continue starring in the show for its Season 13.
+Under this new contract, Pompeo earned $300,000 per episode, according to Deadline Hollywood.

-On January 17, 2018, it was announced by ABC that Ellen Pompeo's contract had been renewed through season 16.
-Not only does the contract renewal secure Pompeo's return as Meredith Grey, but it also makes her a producer of Grey's Anatomy and a co-executive producer of the spin-off series.
-The deal will make Pompeo the highest-paid actress currently on a dramatic TV series, with her making $575,000 per episode and over $20 million yearly.
-On May 10, 2019, Pompeo extended her contract through the seventeenth season after ABC renewed the show for seasons 16 and 17.
+On January 17, 2018, ABC announced that Pompeo's contract had been renewed through season 16.
+This new deal not only secured her return as Meredith Grey, but also elevated her role to producer of Grey's Anatomy and co-executive producer of the spin-off series.
+With this contract, Pompeo became the highest-paid actress on a dramatic TV series, earning $575,000 per episode and over $20 million per year.
+On May 10, 2019, Pompeo extended her contract through season 17 after ABC renewed the show for seasons 16 and 17.